jedinym/sqc-text/main.typ

 #heading(numbering: none, outlined: false)[
   Declaration
 ]
-Hereby I declare that this paper is my original authorial work, which I have worked out on my own.
+Hereby I declare that this thesis is my original authorial work, which I have worked out on my own.
 All sources, references, and literature used or excerpted during elaboration of this work are properly cited and listed in complete reference to the due source.